weekplan/www/_drafts/_posts/what-s-new-in-week-plan-2-104-1.md

 ## **Stay Tuned for More**

 That’s it!
-We’re working hard to make Week Plan the best software to keep you stay on track of your goals, projects, and tasks.
+Stay tuned for more awesome updates.
+We’re working hard to make Week Plan the best software to help you keep track of your goals, projects, and tasks.

-Thank you for using Week Plan.
+Thank's for using Week Plan.